KidLukie/ABDL-A-Path-to-Self-Realisation/README.md

 You are welcome to reach out with any questions, comments, feedback, and critique, or to seek clarification.
 I love to discuss ideas, traverse deep concepts, and discover adventurous trails of knowledge to hike.

 Lastly, if nothing else, I hope reading what follows brings you some understanding and comfort in your ABDL life.
+I'm glad you're here. :)

 Kindredly,